Nicola1971/TreeElementsButton-Plugin/README.md

 * Target Window: open the resource elements page in a popup window or in a new browser tab (target="_blank)
 * Use Awesome Fonts: For Manager themes that includes awesome fonts, you can replace the default icon with an awesome font of your choice
-* Awesome Fonts icon: default value "fa-list"
+* Awesome Fonts icon: default value "fa-list-alt"
 * Awesome Fonts hover color: default value "FFFFFF"
 *